ssoyoung/device-unlocking-system/README.md

            comment out volume in docker-compose.yml file

+   Q. I am a developer.
+How to use the APIs for this system?

+   A. Reference code is in index.html file.
+      But I will write about it with much more details as soon as possible.

 - to do list
     1. Code Refactoring & Stablization
     2. Unit test code (Behavioral Driven Testing)
     3. Phone number validation check
+    4. API Doxygen